Memory and aging

-Age-related memory loss, sometimes described as "normal aging" (also spelled "ageing" in British English), is qualitatively different from memory loss associated with types of dementia such as Alzheimer's disease, and is believed to have a different brain mechanism.
+Age-related memory loss, sometimes described as "normal aging" (also spelled "ageing" in British English), is qualitatively different from memory disorders associated with types of dementia such as Alzheimer's disease, and is believed to have a different brain mechanism.

 Mild cognitive impairment

 Mild cognitive impairment (MCI) is a condition in which people face memory problems more often than that of the average person their age.
 These symptoms, however, do not prevent them from carrying out normal activities and are not as severe as the symptoms for Alzheimer's disease (AD).
 Symptoms often include misplacing items, forgetting events or appointments, and having trouble finding words.

 According to recent research, MCI is seen as the transitional state between cognitive changes of normal aging and Alzheimer's disease.
 Several studies have indicated that individuals with MCI are at an increased risk for developing AD, ranging from one percent to twenty-five percent per year; in one study twenty-four percent of MCI patients progressed to AD in two years and twenty percent more over three years, whereas another study indicated that the progression of MCI subjects was fifty-five percent in four and a half years.
 Some patients with MCI, however, never progress to AD.

 Studies have also indicated patterns that are found in both MCI and AD.
 Much like patients with Alzheimer's disease, those with mild cognitive impairment have difficulty accurately defining words and using them appropriately in sentences when asked.
 While MCI patients had a lower performance in this task than the control group, AD patients performed worse overall.
 The abilities of MCI patients stood out, however, due to the ability to provide examples to make up for their difficulties.
 AD patients failed to use any compensatory strategies and therefore exhibited the difference in use of episodic memory and executive functioning.